astrogewgaw/spacetar/README.md

     ![Telescope Table][telescopes-table]

     (*This displays the full table of telescopes that have detected molecules in space.
-The entries are arranged by the number of molecules detected, so the first row is the telescope that has discovered the most number of molecules* :grin: *!*)
+The entries are arranged by the number of molecules detected, so the first row is the telescope that has discovered the most number of molecules!* :grin:)

 * Where is all the *ethanol* ?